-Update: Volvo has released a selection of teaser images.
-Although our spies have previously caught the SUV testing, the only images we’ve had so far have been of a prototype disguised with XC70 bodywork – although the stretched wheelbase, raised ride height and taller body gave away its real identity.
+Our spies have previously caught the SUV testing, but as prototypes disguised with XC70 bodywork – although the stretched wheelbase, raised ride height and taller body gave away its real identity.

 New Volvo XC90 design